protobufjs/protobuf.js/README.md

 Usage
 -----

 For [performance](#performance) reasons, protobuf.js provides multiple methods per message type with each of them doing just one thing.
 This avoids redundant assertions where messages are already known to be valid but also requires explicit verification where necessary.
-Note that `Message` refers to any message below.
+Note that `Message` refers to any message type below.

 * **Message.verify**(message: *Object*): *?string*<br />
   explicitly performs verification prior to encoding / converting a plain object (i.e. where data comes from user input).
 Instead of throwing, it returns the error message as a string, if any.